-You need to tag your Facebook campaigns.
-Campaign tagging means adding parameters to the end of your landing page URL to identify the source.
-Google describes it here.
-When a Facebook user clicks on a link that has been tagged in this way, those parameters are detected by Google Analytics and used to correctly classify the traffic as coming from Facebook.
+Google does a pretty good job of explaining how they use URL parameters to identify and classify referral traffic.
+But essentially, When a Facebook user clicks on a link that has been tagged in this way, those parameters are detected by Google Analytics and used to correctly classify the traffic as coming from Facebook.

 Step-by-step: Tagging a Facebook Ad Campaign

-Here are the steps you can use to create a Facebook ad that is tagged for tracking in Google Analytics.
+Here is the detailed process, with screenshots that you can use to create a Facebook ad which is correctly tagged for tracking in Google Analytics.
 First, open your Facebook Ads Manager and click Create Ad as you normally would.

 For this example, let’s assume that you want to optimize for clicks to your website.
 So, select that option from Facebook.

 Now, Facebook asks you to enter the URL of the landing page where ad clicks should send the visitor.
-At this point, head over to the Google URL builder and fill out the form provided to add tagging to your landing page.
+If you haven’t already created your parameter based landing page URL at this point head over to the Google Campaign URL Builder and fill out the form to add tagging to your landing page.

-Enter your landing page URL where it says “Website URL”.
-Use “facebook” for the “Campaign Source”.
+As we said earlier, this is the place where you will enter your landing page URL where it says “Website URL”.
+Then identify “facebook” as the “Campaign Source”.
 In this case, I’m using “cpm” as the “Campaign Medium” because Facebook is going to charge me for impressions, not just clicks.
-If this were a pay-per-click campaign, I would use “cpc”.
+But if this were a pay-per-click campaign, I would use “ppc” instead.
 Lastly, give your campaign a name where it says “Campaign Name”.